 At the age of thirteen, Hunter was the youngest in ten generations to master two forms of fighting.
 Thin, her sinuous, agile frame had easily mastered the Style of the Striking Viper.
 Deceptively strong, her toned arms and legs were more than enough to master the Style of the Silent Constrictor.
-And so as her father watched proudly as the clan’s headman proclaimed her Two Forms Hunter.
+Her father watched proudly as the clan’s headman proclaimed her Two Forms Hunter.

-The clan’s young men took exception at the scrawny girl’s honor, and confronted her after the ceremony to put her in her place.
-As the first attacked Two Forms Hunter responded exactly as a lifetime of training taught her.
+The clan’s young men took exception at the honor visited upon this scrawny girl, and confronted her after the ceremony to put her in her place.
+As the first attacked, Two Forms Hunter responded exactly as a lifetime of training taught her.
 In the all-too-brief fight she struck the boy a series of seemingly delicate blows to his pressure points, then she wrapped a sinewy leg around his neck and wrenched.
 The other boys fled to the safety of authority as Two Forms Hunter shoved her first victim’s corpse aside.

 Five years later, Two Forms Hunter emerged from the chrysalis of Shining Temple as Seven Forms Hunter.
 To her two unarmed styles she had added mastery of the Ring Sword, Paired Smallswords, Three Part Rod, Staff, and Whip - a favorite of hers when combined with her sinuous snake-like fighting moves.
 She also became proficient with a bow, though she would never claim mastery of one.
 Seven Forms Hunter entered the service of her lord as warrior, soldier, and soon as his loyal champion.